 Which system should you buy?

-I already bought a PS4 and a Xbox One, so I don’t have to choose, but I’d recommend either one if you don’t have a high-end PC.
-Games like Assassin’s Creed 4: Black Flag looks more detailed compared to the 360 and PS3 version so if you want to play the best version you’ll want the new hardware.
+I already bought a PS4 and an Xbox One, so I don’t have to choose, but I’d recommend either one if you don’t have a high-end PC.
+Games like Assassin’s Creed 4: Black Flag looks more detailed compared to the 360 and PS3 versions so if you want to play the best version you’ll want the new hardware.

 So my recommendation is to get the PS4 if cash is tight and you just want a great gaming machine.
 Get Xbox One if all the media services and Kinect functionality is something you see yourself using,